tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 auto document = parser.document();
 ```

-All of the features listed above are by default active but can be de-activated using dedicated method.
+All of the features listed above are by default active but can be de-activated using dedicated methods.
+A warning is sent to the logger when a feature is manually deactivated.
 The example below shows how to de-activate all the features listed above.

 ```cpp
 XMLParser parser;